-Practically all sitcoms are "room written" these days (even single camera shows like 30 ROCK).
-That's when a dysfunctional group of funny, creative people somehow manage, collectively, to craft a brilliantly funny (or at least not embarrassing) script while suffering from incredible time pressure and personality clashes.
+Practically all sitcoms are "room written" these days (even single camera shows like Modern Family).
+That's when a dysfunctional group of funny, creative people somehow manage, collectively, to craft a brilliantly funny (or at least not embarrassing) script while suffering from incredible time pressures and personality clashes.

 A cross between a seminar/workshop and "comedy writing fantasy camp."

 I mentioned the idea on my blog, a bunch of people responded, and the

 next thing I knew I was spending two intense days (and nights) with 20

 It was an amazing weekend.
 Exhausting and exhilarating.
 Seeing the